 "He got off the line well and then he waited patiently in the opening laps before picking off all the cars ahead of him that were realistic targets.
 Having him on the second row is important for the whole team because it puts us on equal terms with our closest rivals in what I expect to be a very tactical race.
 We will see some cars running quicker at the start of the stints and others that will be stronger towards the end.
 We have to take all these factors into consideration and work out the best possible strategy.
 The race looks to be open and we want to give it our all to repay the many fans who have come to the Grand Prix to thank them for their support, not just this weekend, but especially when things were not going that well for us".

-George Russell is not satisfied with the team’s performance because they had good pace but not they were not enough quick in the straight to get some progress:
+George Russell is not satisfied with team’s performance.
+Although they had good pace, they were not fast enough on the straight to make significant progress:

-Lewis Hamilton highlights how the team is working hard to overcome the difficulties and to improve the car.
-He says that most of the people, who have been working in his team for 20 years, have been through these difficulties sometimes.
-So they need just to continue to work hard and progress through the year:
+Lewis Hamilton acknowledges that the team is working hard to overcome difficulties and improve the car.
+He says that most of the people who have been working with his team for 20 years have been through these difficulties begore.
+Thus, they simply need to continue working hard and progressing through the year:

-On Sunday, April 24, 2022 is held the Emilia Romagna Grand Prix.
-Despite the good weather that graced the fans at Imola in the morning and clouds letting up during the laps to the grid, there is a risk of precipitation in the air.
+On Sunday, April 24, 2022 the Emilia Romagna Grand Prix is held.
+Despite good weather that graced the fans at Imola in the morning and clouds that clear during the laps to the grid, there is still a risk of precipitation in the air.

-After taking the first position in the Sprint Race, Max Verstappen is lined up ahead of Charles Leclerc, while Sergio Perez and Carlos Sainz Jr. are third and fourth and Zhou Guanyu starts from the pit lane.
-The lights go out under a grey sky and the whole field is on intermediate tyres.
-Verstappen goes first, followed by Perez, while Daniel Ricciardo collides with Sainz at Tamburello, sending the Ferrari out and bringing out the Safety Car.
-Leclerc goes down in fourth behind Lando Norris, who passes him into the second turn; Kevin Magnussen goes from eight to fifth position, ahead of George Russell, who goes from eleventh to sixth.
-The opening lap is also good for Lance Stroll, who goes from fifteenth to evelenth position, while team mate Sebastian Vettel is up to ninth from thirteenth.
-The race restarts for the fifth lap: Red Bull occupies the first two places, while Norris holds in third position ahead of Leclerc.
-This is the order until lap 8, when the Ferrari overtakes him on the main straight.
-Verstappen is three seconds ahead of team mate Perez by this point, Leclerc another three seconds back.
-Russell, up five places thanks to a brilliant start, starts a duel with Magnussen for the fifth position.
-He stalks the Haas from lap 11 to 13, while the Dane almost loses out to him at the second turn on lap 12, but still keeps his place.
-The Mercedes finally manages to pass at Variante Alta with a move on Lap 13.
-This battle helps Bottas who steals the sixth position off the Haas driver a lap later at Rivazza.
-Back at the front, Leclerc is just 1.3 seconds behind Perez, who is in turn six seconds behind his team mate on Lap 15.
-There is no rain yet so the tyres are suffering: it is Ricciardo who takes the risk to pit for mediums on lap 18.
-Ferrari’s pit crew then emerges but Leclerc do not come in for a new set.
-Despite this, Red Bull decides to send Perez in for mediums.
-Leclerc emerges just ahead of Perez, but the Mexican’s tyres are now warmer and he goes past into the opening chicane.
+After taking first position in the Sprint Race, Max Verstappen lines up ahead of Charles Leclerc, with Sergio Pérez and Carlos Sainz Jr. starting third and fourth.
+Zhou Guanyu starts from the pit lane.
+The lights go out under a grey sky.
+All cars are on intermediate tyres.
+Verstappen leads the start, followed by Pérez, while Daniel Ricciardo collides with Sainz at Tamburello, pushing the Ferrari out and requiring the intervention of the Safety Car.
+Leclerc drops fourth behind Lando Norris, who overtakes him at the Turn 2.
+Kevin Magnussen goes from eighth to fifth position, ahead of George Russell, who climbs from eleventh to sixth.
+The opening lap also sees Lance Stroll going from fifteenth to eleventh position, while team mate Sebastian Vettel is up to ninth from thirteenth.
+The race restarts on the fifth lap.
+Red Bull occupies the first two positions, while Norris holds third ahead of Leclerc.
+This order persists until lap 8, when Leclerc overtakes Norris on the main straight.
+Verstappen is three seconds ahead of Checo, with Leclerc a further three seconds back.
+Russell, having gained five places thanks to a brilliant start, starts a battle with Magnussen for fifth.
+He chases the Haas from lap 11 to 13; Magnussen almost loses out to him at the second turn on lap 12, but still keeps his place.
+The Mercedes finally overtakes him at Variante Alta with a move on Lap 13.
+Bottas capitalised on this battle, overtaking Magnussen a lap later at Rivazza to take sixth.
+Back at the front, Leclerc is 1.3 seconds behind Pérez, who is in turn six seconds behind his team mate on Lap 15.
+There is no rain yet so tyres are struggling.
+Ricciardo takes the risk to pit for mediums on lap 18.
+Ferrari’s crew then gets ready for a pit but Leclerc does not enter the pitlane for a new set.
+Red Bull decides to pit Pérez for mediums.
+Leclerc remains on track and he is just ahead of Pérez, but the Mexican’s tyres are now warmer and he goes past into the opening chicane.
 It is clear that Red Bull’s strategy is right, and they are back on course for the first two places.
-With no DRS yet, reaching the second position is difficult for Leclerc, while Verstappen continues, now 9.5 seconds in the lead.
+With no DRS, Leclerc struggled to reclaim the second position, while Verstappen continues, now 9.5 seconds in the lead.
 On lap 34, the track conditions are dry enough for DRS to be enabled.

-Verstappen still leads the race alone, 12 seconds ahead of his team mate, and laps Hamilton, in fourteenth position, on lap 41.
-On lap 50 Leclerc comes in for soft tyres, while Perez and Verstappen pit for the same compounds on the following laps.
-Perez is forced to mount an hard defence to defend his second place.
-However, then there is a twist: Leclerc spins and tapps the wall at Variante Alta on lap 53.
-This causes him to drop down to ninth position as he pits for a new front wing.
+Verstappen continues to lead the race alone, extending his advantage to 12 seconds over his team mate, and lapping Hamilton in fourteenth position on lap 41.
+On lap 50 Leclerc pits for soft tyres, while Pérez and Verstappen pit for the same compounds on the subsequent laps.
+Pérez mounts a strong defence to maintain his second place but a pivotal moment occurred on lap 53: Leclerc spins and taps the wall at Variante Alta.
+This causes him to pit for a front wing replacement and costs him to drop to ninth.
 He manages to recover to sixth position with late passes on Vettel and Tsunoda.
-Verstappen wins by 16.5 seconds over team mate Perez, finding his way back into the championship fight with a decisive victory.
-Norris takes the final podium spot for McLaren.
-Russell ends fourth, 0.6 seconds ahead of ex-Mercedes driver Bottas.
-Yuki Tsunoda, who overtook Magnussen on lap 48 and Vettel on lap 54, ends in seventh place, gaining useful points for AlphaTauri.
-Vettel finishes eighth and his team mate Stroll tenth, so both Aston Martins bring home points having entered Imola without any.
-Between them is Magnussen, who fell to ninth position.
-Alex Albon takes the eleventh position for Williams: his pace on mediums is good enough to keep AlphaTauri’s Pierre Gasly behind by 0.6 seconds, while Lewis Hamilton ends thirteenth.
-Esteban Ocon finishes eleventh from sixteenth, but is classified fourteenth, thanks to a five-second time penalty for an unsafe release on his pit stop, which saw the Alpine bang wheels with Hamilton’s Mercedes in the pit lane.
+Verstappen wins by 16.5 seconds over teammate Pérez, finding his way back into the championship fight with a decisive victory.
+Norris secures the final podium spot for McLaren.
+Russell finished fourth, 0.6 seconds ahead of ex-Mercedes driver Bottas.
+Yuki Tsunoda, who overtook Magnussen on lap 48 and Vettel on lap 54, ended in seventh place, earning useful points for AlphaTauri.
+Vettel and his teammate Stroll completed in eighth and tenth respectively complete the top ten so Aston Martins can bring home points, having entered Imola without any.
+Between them Magnussen finishes ninth.
+Alex Albon took the eleventh position for Williams: his pace on mediums was good enough to keep AlphaTauri’s Pierre Gasly behind by 0.6 seconds, while Lewis Hamilton ended thirteenth.
+Esteban Ocon finished eleventh from sixteenth, but is classified fourteenth, due to a five-second time penalty for an unsafe release during his pit stop, which saw the Alpine bang wheels with Hamilton’s Mercedes in the pit lane.
 Zhou Guanyu’s Sprint crash saw him start from the pits and finish fifteenth for Alfa Romeo, ahead of Williams’ Nicholas Latifi in sixteenth.
-Mick Schumacher spun at the start and again on lap 25 in a duel with Latifi, to finish seventeenth.
+Mick Schumacher spun at the start and again on lap 25, in a duel with Latifi, finishing seventeenth.
 After his accident with Sainz, Ricciardo was the first driver to pit for slicks.
 The Australian came in once again for a set of hard tyres but finishes eighteenth.
 Alonso and Sainz are the two retirees.
-Verstappen made a better start in Emilia Romagna and, together with team mate Perez, ran for the first two places for almost the entire race.
-Verstappen never had troubles as he maximised his weekend with the first place in the Sprint and the victory on Sunday, with the bonus point for fastest lap:
+Verstappen made a better start in Emilia Romagna and, together with team mate Pérez, ran for the first two places for almost the entire race.
+Verstappen dominated the weekend, taking first in the Sprint and winning on Sunday, and securing the bonus point for fastest lap:

-Perez had a harder race than his team mate, because Leclerc was on his tail for most of the race.
-But the ability to extract pace from the car when needed and the great tyre management saw the Mexican driver obtain another podium:
+Pérez had a tougher race than his teammate, with Leclerc pressuring him for most of the race.
+However, the ability to extract pace from the car when needed, combined with excellent tyre management, allowed the Mexican driver to secure another podium finish:

 "It was a tough race but an enjoyable one.
 Rule number one in these conditions is to finish.
 It was difficult because in these conditions it is easy to make a mistake and put a foot wrong but we managed a clean race and kept out of trouble, which was pretty important.
 I got a great start and the restart was good too, then I think the Team did a great job with strategy out there.
 On the intermediates I was really thinking to save the tyres but the degradation was high and Charles was really fast towards the end of that stint so I was happy to just keep him behind.
 The race was pretty intense with Charles, he was always within an undercut range and when we thought we had him under control he boxed and made things a lot harder for both of us.
 We were both pushing with cold tyres and, in fairness to Charles, it was easy to make mistakes.
 We have had such a difficult start to the season with reliability concerns and DNFs, so it was really important we brought it home today - it is a great result for the Team".

-Christian Horner is very happy of the result and the performaces of his two drivers, who have drivent brilliantly to secure a one-two finish:
+Christian Horner is pleased of the strong result and performances of the two Red Bull drivers, who have driven brilliantly to secure a one-two finish:

 "This has to be one of our best ever results, to take the maximum points across the whole weekend, bar one, was incredible.
 Both Max and Checo have driven brilliantly to secure our first one-two finish since Malaysia in 2016.
 I’m very proud of the entire team, from everyone at the track and those back in the factory at Milton Keynes, they delivered a phenomenal performance, it’s just what we needed to rebound from Australia.
 It’s a long season and we’ll take a lot of confidence from this result and try to build on it in Miami in a couple of weeks’ time".